yingsleeps/pizza-legends/README.md

 # pizza-legends
 A web-based RPG about pizza chefs and their pizzas.
+Built completely in vanilla HTML and JavaScript.